-- (b) The ratio reflects the income and expenses including the TI 1 Fund's proportionate share of income and expenses of Grosvenor Registered Multi-Strategy Master Fund, LLC. - (c) Ratio excludes the current and deferred income tax expense or benefit related to the net investment income/loss and realized and unrealized gain or loss from GRF Domestic Sub-Fund LLC (the "Sub-Fund").
+(b) The ratio reflects the income and expenses including the TI 2 Fund's proportionate share of income and expenses of Grosvenor Registered Multi-Strategy Master Fund, LLC.

+(c) Ratio excludes the current and deferred income tax expense or benefit related to the net investment income/loss and realized and unrealized gain or loss from GRF Domestic Sub-Fund LLC (the "Sub-Fund").
 For the year ended March 31, 2024, this amount was a tax benefit of 0.01% of average Members' Capital.
-For the year ended March 31, 2023, this amount was a tax benefit of 0.02% of average Members' Capital.
-For the year ended March 31, 2022, this amount was a tax benefit of 0.02% of average Members' Capital.
-For the year ended March 31, 2022, this amount was a tax benefit of 0.02% of average Members' Capital.
-For the year ended March 31, 2020, this amount was a tax benefit of 0.02% of average Members' Capital.
+For the year ended March 31, 2023, this amount was a tax benefit of 0.02% of average

+Members' Capital.
+For the year ended March 31, 2022, this amount was a tax benefit of 0.01% of average Members' Capital.
+For the year ended March 31, 2021, this amount was a tax benefit of 0.02% of average Members' Capital.
 For the year ended March 31, 2020, this amount was a tax benefit of 0.01% of average Members' Capital.
-For the year ended March 31, 2020, this amount was a tax benefit of 0.01% of average Members' Capital.
 For the year ended March 31, 2019, this amount was a tax benefit of 0.06% of average Members' Capital.
+For the year ended March 31, 2019, this amount was a tax benefit of 0.06% of average Members' Capital.
 For the year ended March 31, 2018, this amount was a tax benefit of 0.04% of average Members' Capital.
 For the year ended March 31, 2017, this amount was a tax benefit of 0.01% of average Members' Capital.
 For the year ended March 31, 2016, this amount was a tax benefit of 0.02% of average Members' Capital.
+For the year ended March 31, 2016, this amount was a tax benefit of 0.02% of average Members' Capital.
 For the year ended March 31, 2015, this amount was a tax benefit of 0.04% of average Members' Capital.

-For the year ended March 31, 2015, this amount was a tax benefit of 0.04% of average Members' Capital.
-For the year ended March 31, 2015, this amount was a tax benefit of 0.04% of average Members' Capital. - (d) The ratio reflects the expenses including the TI 1 Fund's proportionate share of the expenses of Grosvenor Registered Multi-Strategy Master Fund, LLC. - (e) Total return is based on the combination of changes in the net asset value per Share and the effect of reinvested dividend income and reinvested capital gains distributions, if any, at the average price paid per Share at the time of reinvestment.
+- (d)The ratio reflects the expenses including the TI 2 Fund's proportionate share of the expenses of Grosvenor Registered Multi-Strategy Master Fund, LLC. - (e) Total return is based on the combination of changes in the net asset value per Share and the effect of reinvested dividend income and reinvested capital gains distributions, if any, at the average price paid per Share at the time of reinvestment.